 installer.

-- Provisioning completes successfully when the provisioning instance shuts down automatically.
-If the provisioning instance doesn't shut down, the provisioning cycle has failed and you must troubleshoot it.
-To monitor the provisioner's status, you can watch the Terraform status posts in your terminal or in AWS Systems Manager (Application Management > Parameter Store).
+- Provisioning completes successfully when the Provisioner shuts down automatically.
+If the Provisioner doesn't shut down, the provisioning cycle has failed and you must troubleshoot it.
+To monitor the provisioner's status, you can watch the Terraform status posts in your terminal or monitor the Provisioner.
+(In AWS Systems Manager, click Application Management > Parameter Store > /qumulo/<my-stack-name>/last-run-status.
+On the History tab, click ⚙️, and then in the Preferences dialog box, click Parameter history properties > Value > Confirm.).

 - The first variable in the example configuration files in the